-The Street Outreach Program was created to address the increasing number of at-risk youth living on the streets and engaging in potentially self-destructive behaviors.
-The program utilizes paid staff and trained volunteers to contact street youth and connect them with resources they need to be safe and healthy.
-Youth are provided with personal care items, STI prevention information and supplies, informational counseling, referrals to meal sites, referrals to shelter services and referrals for counseling and medical care as appropriate.
+The Street Outreach Program was created to address the increasing number of vulnerable youth living on the streets and engaging in potentially self-destructive behaviors.
+The program utilizes paid staff and trained volunteers to contact youth living on the street and connect them with resources they need to be safe and healthy.
+Youth are provided with personal care items, hygiene kits, STI prevention information and supplies, informational counseling, referrals to meal sites, referrals to shelter services and referrals for counseling and medical care as appropriate.

 - Provide access to emergency shelter and assist youth in moving to safe housing